autonomoussystemsengineering/amiro_bridges/README.md

 | dynamic_tf_with_ekf  | 0       | the same as dynamic-tf_with_odom but with the ekf data.                                                                      |
 | static_tf_map_odom   | 0       | defines a static transform between map and amiro_odom                                                                        |

 As default there are only converter for one AMiRo.
-If you want to add more AMiRo you ahve to edit the 'start.launch' and copy a block of the 'amiro.launch' as following and add it under:
+If you want to add more AMiRo you have to edit the 'start.launch' and copy a block of the 'amiro.launch' as following and add it under:
 ```
 <include file="$(env MUROX_ROS)/amiro.launch">
   <arg name="amiroNr" value="1"/>